abap-ai/mcp/docs/Completions.md

 to the `handle_completions_complete` hook of `ZCL_MCP_SERVER_BASE`.
 The default implementation returns an error (`This server does not implement completions`), so you only get completions once you override the hook.

+For draft `2026-07-28` v2 servers, implement completions by redefining `handle_completion` on `ZCL_MCP_SERVER_BASE_V2`.
+See [V2 Server Implementation](V2ServerImplementation.md).

+## V2 Completion Notes

+The v2 method name is still `completion/complete`, but routing goes through the v2 interface and the modern request context.
+Complete results should include `resultType = "complete"`.
+The stateless legacy adapter can translate normal completion results for old clients.

 ## Declaring the Capability